slatedocs/slate/source/includes/_entity-values.md

 **Note:**

 1. custom*: Only one of `person_id`, `organization_id`, `list_entry_id` can be specified to the endpoint.
-2. If a `person_id` or `organization_id` is specified, the endpoint returns all entity values tied to these entities
+2. If a `person_id` or `organization_id` is specified, the endpoint returns all entity values tied to these entities - including those that are associated with list entries as well.

 ### Returns